 Consumers have been paying their bills online and managing their finances for a couple of decades now, but big banks still remain laggards when it comes to adopting AI solutions that can improve their service to customers, a group of panelists who spoke about fintech at MB 2017 said.

 “Banks have a giant base of customers, and it’s hard to move them all.
 Many people still prefer to go a bank branch to do their banking,” said Dion Lisle, VP of fintech at Capgemini.
 “I hate to say this, but I think we’re seeing a lot of ‘innovation theater.'”

 Many of the innovations to date have been at smaller banks like ATB that are more nimble about change.
 Startups that work with banks are finding that change is coming to big banks as well.
-“Banks are disrupting themselves,” said Jake Tyler, CEO of finn.ai.
+“Banks are disrupting themselves,” said Jake Tyler, CEO of finn.ai, which makes a personal-assistant app focusing on financial management.
 “You will see banks bringing in people at big institutions as change-makers.
 Retail banking profits are at risk over the next ten to 15 years.”

 Other examples of fintech at work include a bot serving as a personal banker or machine learning that can benefit small companies that don’t have a financial accountant.
 “If we can democratize that kind of service with technology, we can have a big impact,” said Mascaro.